 By Ned Wicker

-The New York Daily News had an item this morning that caught my attention.
+The New York Daily News had an item a while ago that caught my attention.

 It was about a couple who were shooting off rounds in their back yard at imaginary gangsters.

 The story by Anthony Bartkewicz mentioned that they had a “bag of guns” and were firing rounds into the air, to scare of the imaginary gangsters who were hiding underneath their porch.

 It seems that bath salts are in the news again.